jamesbuckett/ckad-questions/01-ckad-design-build.md

 #### 01-01.
 Create a container from the attached Dockerfile and index.html.
 Name the image `my-image`.
 Run the container exposing port `8080` on the host and port `80` on the container.
 Name the container `my-container`.
 Stop the container.
 Delete the container.

+##### Podman
+* If you get any questions relating to podman, podman's CLI is deliberately aligned with Docker
+* Podman is an OCI-complaint container runtime that works without a daemon.

 <details><summary>show</summary>
 <p>